-Tyler has more than 25 years of experience in the business of strategic communications.
-He has counseled a wide range of senior executives of multinational corporations, providing them with strategies for a broad array of initiatives including market entry, corporate positioning, crisis and marketing communications.
+Tyler has close to three decades of experience in the business of strategic communications.
+He has counseled a wide range of senior executives of multinational corporations, providing them with strategies for a broad array of initiatives including market entry, corporate positioning, crisis & issues management, labor issues counsel and marketing communications.

 The fastest way to mediocrity is to stay in your comfort zone.

 When did you start working at Weber Shandwick?

 I joined Weber Shandwick in November 2009 to launch the Korean operations.
 In that first year itself, we were able to double our size.
 It's been a great ride since.